 Hand wash pewter that will be used with consumables before and after use, with a mild detergent, using a soft cloth to wash and a soft cloth towel to dry.

-Do not expose pewter to direct flame or high heat.
+Do not expose pewter to direct flame, place in a microwave, or oven.
 Pewter melts at 440-470 degrees Fahrenheit.
-So don't candles burn down too the cup in your candleholders.
+So don't let candles burn down to the cup in your candle holders.

 Never wash in an automatic dishwasher.